Image file format: JPEG XL

-Authoring / Interchange formats
+Authoring and interchange formats

 TIFF

-The TIFF (Tagged Image File Format) format is a flexible format usually using either the TIFF or TIF filename extension.
-The tagged structure was designed to be easily extendible, and many vendors have introduced proprietary special-purpose tags – with the result that no one reader handles every flavor of TIFF file.
+The TIFF (Tag Image File Format) format is a flexible format usually using either the TIFF or TIF filename extension.
+The tag structure was designed to be easily extendible, and many vendors have introduced proprietary special-purpose tags – with the result that no one reader handles every flavor of TIFF file.
 TIFFs can be lossy or lossless, depending on the technique chosen for storing the pixel data.
 Some offer relatively good lossless compression for bi-level (black&white) images.
 Some digital cameras can save images in TIFF format, using the LZW compression algorithm for lossless storage.
-TIFF image format is not widely supported by web browsers.
-TIFF remains widely accepted as a photograph file standard in the printing business.
+TIFF image format is not widely supported by web browsers, but it remains widely accepted as a photograph file standard in the printing business.
 TIFF can handle device-specific color spaces, such as the CMYK defined by a particular set of printing press inks.
 OCR (Optical Character Recognition) software packages commonly generate some form of TIFF image (often monochromatic) for scanned text pages.

 BMP

-The BMP file format (Windows bitmap) is a raster-based device-independent file type designed in the early days of computer graphics.
+The BMP file format (Windows bitmap) is a raster-based, device-independent file type designed in the early days of computer graphics.
 It handles graphic files within the Microsoft Windows OS.
-Typically, BMP files are uncompressed, and therefore large and lossless; their advantage is their simple structure and wide acceptance in Windows programs.
+Typically, BMP files are uncompressed and therefore large and lossless; their advantage is their simple structure and wide acceptance in Windows programs.

 PPM, PGM, PBM, and PNM

-Netpbm format is a family including the portable pixmap file format (PPM), the portable graymap file format (PGM) and the portable bitmap file format (PBM).
+Netpbm format is a family including the portable pixmap file format (PPM), the portable graymap file format (PGM), and the portable bitmap file format (PBM).
 These are either pure ASCII files or raw binary files with an ASCII header that provide very basic functionality and serve as a lowest common denominator for converting pixmap, graymap, or bitmap files between different platforms.
-Several applications refer to them collectively as PNM ("Portable aNy Map").
+Several applications refer to them collectively as PNM (Portable Any Map).